 Cattle and hog futures close higher

-Boxed beef cutout values were firm on moderate to good demand and moderate to heavy offerings.
-Choice beef was up .88 at 181.33, and select was .56 higher at 184.49.
+Boxed beef cutout values closed weak on light demand and light to moderate offerings.
+Choice boxed beef was down .37 at 190.95, and select was .55 lower at 186.46.

 Subscribe for our newsletter today and recieve relevant news straight to your inbox!